Improved Quantum Sensing by Spectral Design: Method

 In a standard sensing protocol for a given physical set-up described by the Hamiltonian $H$ we first prepare the probe state, then imprint an parameter via unitary dynamics, followed by the measurement of the state, and in the end we estimate the parameter, as illustrated in Fig.~\ref{fig:circuit}(a).
 The choice of probe states and measurement, together with using an appropriate estimator is usually used to optimize the sensing process.
 Here we additionally permit during the imprinting process intermediate unitary operations, as illustrated in Fig.~\ref{fig:circuit}(c).
 Specifically, we consider so-called \textit{switching operations} defined as

 applied at intermediate times $t_i \in [0,t]$ during the evolution.
 Equivalently, one can consider permutation unitary matrices, which act as permutations on the computational basis, since any permutation can be decomposed into the permutations given by the switching operations.

-These intermediate operations can alter the Hamiltonian’s effective energy spectrum, and hence the imprinting of the parameter on the sensing state.
+The intermediate unitary operations we consider can be understood as a form of quantum control in which a finite number of very short control pulses from a specific gate family are applied during the interrogation time.
+This is in contrast to full and fast quantum control where an arbitrary number of arbitrary operations are allowed \cite{Sekatski2017quantummetrology}.
+It also differs from the soft unitary control setting where a continuously modulated control Hamiltonian is switched on at the beginning of the interrogation and switched off at the end \cite{PhysRevLett.121.050402}.
+In both quantum control and digital Hamiltonian simulation control methods are usually employed either to suppress noise \cite{PhysRevLett.82.2417,PhysRevLett.90.037901,PhysRevLett.134.120802} or to generate effective interactions \cite{RevModPhys.86.153, PhysRevLett.79.2586, PhysRevA.65.040301}.
+Our approach instead uses quantum control to reshape the imprinting dynamics with the aim of enhancing sensing performance.